Everton F.C. Women: FA WSL 2 (2015–2017)

 Everton would contend in WSL2, registering back-to-back third-place finishes during the 2015 and 2016 seasons.
 In anticipation of re-aligning the season with the typical FIFA calendar, the WSL 1 and 2 competed in a truncated 9-match season.
-The "FA WSL Spring Series" (as it became referred), would not have teams compete for promotion or relegation before the full 2017–18 season.
+The "FA WSL Spring Series" would not have teams compete for promotion or relegation before the full 2017–18 season.
 Everton won the Spring Series, recording 7 wins from 9 with scoring led by Claudia Walker (7 goals) and Simone Magill (5 goals).
 The Spring Series title was the first since the FA Women's Premier League National Division 1997–98 season title.

 Return to top flight

-Prior to the 2017–18 season, Notts County of the WSL 1 folded prior to the Spring Series prompting the FA to invite FA WSL 2 clubs to apply and fill the vacancy.
+Prior to the 2017–18 season, Notts County of the WSL 1 folded before the Spring Series, prompting the FA to invite FA WSL 2 clubs to apply and fill the vacancy.
 Everton was awarded the invitation back into the top flight on 9 June 2017, and would compete in the WSL 1 for the 2017–18 season.

 Everton struggled to gain much form during the 2017–18 season.
-Despite making a run to the semi-finals in the 2017–18 FA Women's Cup, Everton finished 9th in the table (only beating out winless Yeovil Town); however league structural changes prevented the club from being relegated.
+Despite making a run to the semi-finals in the 2017–18 FA Women's Cup, Everton finished 9th in the table (only beating out winless Yeovil Town).
+However, league structural changes prevented the club from being relegated.

 Ahead of the 2019–20 season, the team dropped Ladies from its name.
 Although now simply called Everton, the club will use Everton Women in a formal capacity when necessary to avoid confusion with the men's team.

-Everton reached the delayed 2019–20 FA Women's Cup final losing to Manchester City 1–3 after extra-time at Wembley on 1 November 2020.
+Everton reached the delayed 2019–20 FA Women's Cup final, losing to Manchester City 1–3 after extra-time at Wembley on 1 November 2020.